-3.1 This application proposes the demolition of the majority of existing buildings on the site (including the existing two storey office building, the stacked porta cabins, the additional stores located around the site's perimeter and the outside of the existing office building) and the construction of a replacement office building to the east of the site and immediately east of the existing (and retained) workshop building.
-Alterations are also proposed to the location of the car and operational vehicle parking areas and to other hard and soft landscaping within the site.

-- 3.2 The proposed replacement office building would measure approximately 17.7 metres in width by 14.2 metres in depth.
-It would include an external spiral staircase to the eastern side which would project an additional 3m to the side.
-The proposed building would be located between 7.3 and 11.4 metres back from the front boundary of the site with Harefield Road.
-The building would be approximately 6 metres high overall, with the front entrance core having a total height of 7 metres.
-The submitted drawings also indicate the presence of raised solar panels on the roof.
-The application form states that the proposed building would be clad in vertical timber cladding, with a large glazed entrance core and windows on all facades. - 3.3 The proposed building would provide office facilities including meeting areas, WCs, kitchen, storage and desk space.
+- 3.1 This application proposes the demolition of the majority of existing buildings on the site (including the existing two storey office building the additional stores located around the site's perimeter and the outside of the existing office building) and the construction of a replacement office building to the east of the site and immediately east of the existing (and retained) workshop building.
+Alterations are also proposed to the location of the car and operational vehicle parking areas and to other hard and soft landscaping within the site. - 3.2 The proposed replacement office building would be single storey, and would measure approximately 18.3 metres in width by 12.3 metres in depth.
+The cladding would overhang a further 0.2metres on average on all elevations.
+The proposed building would be located between 5.6 and 12.3 metres back from the front boundary of the site with Harefield Road.
+The building would be approximately 3.6 metres high overall, with the solar panels raised up to 0.5metres above the roof.
+The submitted Design and Access Statement notes that the proposed building would be clad in vertical timber cladding.
+Windows on the south façade would include horizontal fins, with vertical fins included on the east-facing windows to provide protection against overheating and early morning glare. - 3.3 The proposed building would provide office facilities including meeting areas, WCs, kitchen, storage and desk space.
 The nature of the use of the site and the office is not proposed to be materially changed from the existing.
 The application site accommodates the Council's Environmental Protection service, which includes the Waste Management and Grounds Maintenance teams.
 The site is used for storage of refuse collection vehicles - 3.4 To the immediate front of the building would be a space with benches and tables for staff.
-A 1.8m high fence would enclose this area, but would be set back between 3 and 4 metres from the footway, with a 0.6m fence proposed alongside the footway.
-The area between the fences would be grass, and would include the existing trees along the front boundary. - 3.5 To the rear of the proposed office building would be 32 car parking spaces (including 3 allocated disabled spaces), with cycle parking provided to the east of the site entrance. - 3.6 To the west of the site, in the location of the existing office building, parking would be provided for operational vehicles (including 26ton refuse collection vehicles, and smaller 18ton, 7.5ton and 3.5ton vehicles. - 3.7 The application has been accompanied by an Arboricultural Impact Assessment, Design and Access Statement, Preliminary Ecological Appraisal Survey, Energy Statement, Flood Risk Assessment and Land Contamination Assessment. - 3.8 During the course of the application, amended plans were received from the application repositioning the building approximately 1.5 metres to the east and repositioning the fence to the west of the building which separates the operational depot from the Plantec enclosure.
-In addition, the height of the building has been increased by approximately 0.5 metres.
+A 1.8metre high fence would enclose this area, but would be set back between 3 and 4 metres from the footway, with a 0.6 metre fence proposed directly alongside the footway.
+The area between the fences would be grass, and would include the existing trees along the front boundary. - 3.5 To the rear of the proposed office building would be 32 car parking spaces (including 3 allocated disabled spaces), with cycle parking provided to the east of the site entrance. - 3.6 To the west of the site, in the location of the existing office building, parking would be provided for operational vehicles (including 26ton refuse collection vehicles, and smaller 18ton, 7.5ton and 3.5ton vehicles). - 3.7 The application has been accompanied by an Arboricultural Method Statement, Design and Access Statement, Preliminary Ecological Appraisal Survey, Energy Statement and Flood Risk Assessment. - 3.8 This application has been submitted following the approval of planning application 19/1557/FUL.
+The differences between the approved scheme and the current application are as follows: - The total depth of the building has been reduced from 14.2 metres to 12.3 metres. - The width of the proposed building has been increased from 17.7 metres to 18.3 metres. - The proposed building is now to be single storey with a height of 3.6 metres whereas the approved was two storey with a height of 6 metres. - The previously proposed large glazed entrance and external spiral staircase are no longer proposed. - Minor changes to site layout including repositioning of air conditioning condenser unit from east to north and additional ramps around the building.